Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 This includes a Teensy-centric Arduino class library for reading the TSL1402R sensor, a Teensy 3.6 Arduino example sketch, and a Processing sketch to visualize the pixel data in near-realtime.

+This is a simple and fun sensor to play with.
+Shadows of a narrow wire show up as dips in the plot, and laser line as a spike.
+Move your desklamp around over the sensor, and watch the plot's waves roll and morph like a science fiction display.
+It is used often as a filiment width sensor for 3d printers.

 Tested on Teensy 3.6 OK and fast!
 In fact, the processing app can't keep up without inserting a few milliseconds delay in the Teensy 3.6 loop.
 I am seeing well over 240 frames per second (512 bytes each frame); I will measure more precisely after some experiments in speeding up the Processing sketch, with an eye towards using a C++ display solution in the future.
 The Processing sketch is pretty stripped-for-speed as is, but polls serial in the loop for available bytes.
 I want to retry redrawing the screen from Serial event instead, last time I tried this approach it was much more sluggish, but I suspect my sync bit was being falsified by the data at the time.